-- 3. Public Works continues to update flood risk messaging for County unincorporated areas under the National Flood Insurance Program's Community Rating System.
-Public Works has maintained the County's National Flood Insurance Program Community Rating System Class 6 status, which offers a 20 percent discount on unincorporated area residents' flood insurance premiums. - 4.
-The Flood Control District's infrastructure ranges in age up to 100 years old and consequently requires proactive maintenance to continue to maximize the useful life of every component.
+- 4. The Flood Control District's infrastructure ranges in age up to 100 years old and consequently requires proactive maintenance to continue to maximize the useful life of every component.
 Public Works has established maintenance routines that have proven to effectively extend the system's longevity and protect communities from the flooding.
 These practices include annual routine preventive maintenance, scheduled condition assessments of 5 to 10 years, and timely completion of work orders to address deficiencies. - 5.
 In an effort to understand the impact of climate change on County flood control facilities and the County's flood control design standards, the Flood Control District approached and entered into an agreement with the University of California, Los Angeles (UCLA) in May 2020 to cooperatively prepare and fund a study evaluating the impacts of climate change on extreme precipitation events in Los Angeles County.
 The UCLA climate scientists analyzed and related historical large-scale meteorological patterns over the Pacific Ocean with fine-scale extreme precipitation events over the Los Angeles region to develop data relevant to the operations of the Flood Control District's stormwater management facilities.
-The study used Global Climate Models to simulate a number of temperature rise scenarios to project future changes in extreme rainfall events over the region due to the increase of temperature.
+The study used Global Climate Models to simulate a number of temperature rise scenarios to project future changes in extreme rainfall events over the region due to the increase of temperature under climate change.
 The study showed the rise of temperature due to climate change would increase the intensity of storm events.
 The Flood Control District will further evaluate the findings of the study prior to modifying the Flood Control District's design hydrology and design storm events.
 The UCLA climate scientists, in consultation with the Flood Control District, are summarizing the results of this study in a comprehensive technical report to support specific regional planning efforts.
-This report is expected to be completed by April 2023. - 6.
+This report is expected to be completed by summer 2023. - 6.
 The Flood Control District is currently developing an implementation roadmap by June 30, 2023, to ensure the fiscal health of Flood Control District funds, including a commitment to obtain \$15 million in grant funds annually and establishing other resources to execute the implementation roadmap. - 7.
 Online education efforts to increase community flood risk awareness are ongoing through the Water for LA website (https://waterforla.lacounty.gov/) and social media.